Skip to main content

 curl "https://therundown.io/api/v2/sports/4/events/2026-02-26?key=YOUR_API_KEY&market_ids=1,2,3&affiliate_ids=19,23&main_line=true&offset=300"

-On each subsequent poll, pass your saved cursor to the delta endpoint.
-It returns only events or prices that changed since that cursor.
-Event delta — returns full event objects that changed:
+On each subsequent poll, pass your saved cursor to /api/v2/markets/delta.
+It returns only the prices that changed since that cursor — the most efficient way to keep odds fresh.

 3. Merge updates into local state